joseasoler/tradergen/README.md

 Orbital trader specializations distinguish between alcoholic beverages, non-alcoholic beverages and other drugs when appropriate.

+Orbital traders with the gourmet specialization have some non-alcoholic beverages in stock.

 [Vanilla Brewing Expanded - Coffees and Teas](https://steamcommunity.com/sharedfiles/filedetails/?id=2275449762):

 Orbital traders belonging to the Cannibal specialization will usually have cannibal coffee in stock.